OfficeDev/Office-Add-in-samples/Samples/outlook-set-signature/README.md

 - Outlook
   - Windows
   - Web browser
-  - new Mac UI (preview)
+  - new Mac UI

 ## Prerequisites

 - Microsoft 365

-    > **Note**: If you do not have a Microsoft 365 subscription, you can get one for development purposes by signing up for the [Microsoft 365 developer program](https://developer.microsoft.com/office/dev-program).
+    > **Note**: If you don't have a Microsoft 365 subscription, you can get one for development purposes by signing up for the [Microsoft 365 developer program](https://developer.microsoft.com/office/dev-program).

 ## Solution